galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 ### Alpha diversity

-In order to estimate alpha diversity of our samples, we first generate the rarefaction curves.
+In order to estimate alpha diversity of the samples, we first generate the rarefaction curves.
 Recall that rarefaction measure the number of observed OTUs as a function of the subsampling size.
 We do this with the **Rarefaction.single** tool: